maryrosecook/machinejs/README.markdown

     };
     </code></pre>

-* Define on your object a function for each state where action is taken.
+* For each leaf state, define a function that enacts the behaviour for that state.
+So, for the gatherSun state, define a function that gathers sun.

-* Define a can function for each state that returns true if the object may move to that state.
+* For each state, define a can function that returns true if the actor may move to that state.
+So, for the gatherSun state, define a function canGatherSun that returns true if the sun is out.

 ##Licence